Big Laramie River (Access points along the Big Laramie River)

 Information provided by John Blyth of Four Seasons Anglers

-Watercraft regulations exist to preserve fishing opportunities and protect Wyoming’s wild waters.
-Any watercraft transported into Wyoming between March 1 and November 30 must undergo authorized inspection prior to launch.
-Any watercraft that has been in water known to host zebra or quagga mussels within the last 30 days must undergo authorized inspection prior to launch EVERY month of the year.
+There are several regulations in place to protect Wyoming’s resources.
+All boaters should be aware of these regulations.
+Any watercraft transported into Wyoming from March 1 through November 30 must undergo a mandatory inspection by an authorized inspector prior to launching.
+Any watercraft that has been in a water infested with zebra/quagga mussels within the last 30 days, is required to undergo a mandatory inspection by an authorized inspector prior to launching during ALL months of the year.